thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Git_for_Teams.desc.md

 ## What's the Feature Branch Workflow?

-In the first quarter this course, you employed a Centralized Workflow to manage the Git commits of your projects.
+In the first quarter of this course, you employed a Centralized Workflow to manage the Git commits of your projects.
 In Git, a **Centralized Workflow** uses a central `origin` repository with a single `master` branch to serve as the hub for all commits.
 In Git speak, this is simply referred to as the `origin/master` branch.

 Most of your projects started off with at least one commit in the `origin/master` branch as your instructors gave you a solid foundation from which to build.